usnistgov/ndn-dpdk/docs/trafficgen.md

 ## Control the Traffic Generator

-When you start a traffic generator, the `ndndpdk-ctrl start-trafficgen` command or `startTrafficGen` mutation returns a JSON object that contains the ID of the traffic generator.
+When you start a traffic generator, the `ndndpdk-ctrl start-trafficgen` command or GraphQL `startTrafficGen` mutation returns a JSON object that contains the ID of the traffic generator.
 You may use `ndndpdk-ctrl watch-trafficgen` command or GraphQL `watchTrafficGen` subscription to receive periodical updates of traffic generator counters.
 You may use `ndndpdk-ctrl stop-trafficgen` command or GraphQL `delete` mutation to stop the traffic generator.